philpagel/ET54.py/README.md

 * ET5411A+
 * ET5420A+

+And possibly also with these:

+* ET5406A+
+* ET5407A+

 Testing was carried out on my ET5410A+.
 However, I have no access to any of the other models.
 If you own one of them and are willing to do some testing, please get in touch.

-Possibly, the to smaller ET54 models could work as well:

-* ET5406A+
-* ET5407A+

 ## Mustool ET5410A+

 There are *Mustool* branded version of the ET5410A+ and possibly also of the other models.
-These devices run a modified firmware and return an empty model ID (`xxxxxx`) in response to the `*IDN?` SCPI command.
-To make these devices work, you need to explicitly provide the model ID when initializing the device:
+These devices run a modified firmware and return an uninformative model ID (`xxxxxx`) in response to the `*IDN?` SCPI command.
+To make these devices work, you need to explicitly provide the model ID when initializing the
+device:

     from ET54 import ET54
     el = ET54("ASRL/dev/ttyUSB0", model="ET5410A+")